darii/tlg_playground/README.md

 # tlg_playground
 **tlg_playground** is a small project for a telegram bot.
 The primary goal of its creation was a need to refresh my knowledge of TypeScript.
 Secondly, it serves fresh .magnet links over Telegram.
-Please use it for your own risk and also please don't neglect the copyright law.
-Running this bot can be possibly illegal in certain countries.
+Please use it on your own risk and also please don't neglect the copyright law.
+Running this bot may be illegal in certain countries.

 ## How It Works
 ![tlg_playground in action](assets/tlg_playground.explained.png)